mnx-solutions/sdc-reporting/README.md

 - Integrate into the Chargebee invoicing process

 # hagfish watcher
-Details on hagfish can be founder here: https://eng.joyent.com/usage/
+Details on hagfish can be founder here: https://eng.joyent.com/usage/.

+# update-billing
+Currently reads billing information from chargebee and inserts into the billing table.
+Pricing is based on monthly prices.

+# hagfish-reader
+The hagfish-reader reads the usage logs in /var/log/usage/ and insert parts of the records into a database to be used with hagfish-reporter

+Currently we import owner_uuid, billing_id, vm_uuid.
+From this data we read a billing table to calculate per minute pricing

+# hagfish-reporter
+hagfish-reporter is used to calculate costs, and network bandwidth usage.